vincesarkisian/SI572-W12-Midterm/README.md

         + Button starts with btn
         + Text input starts with txt
         + Hidden elements starts hdn
-5. Notice the schema.sql file, which is the SQL script to create my database
+5. Notice the schema.sql file, which is the SQL script to create my database.